Groffdale Conference Mennonite Church: Further history

-This effected Missouri, Kentucky, New York and Indiana, Iowa where bishops, preachers and deacons left the Wenger Mennonites with a big amount of laity, but still (a sometimes high-numbered) minority locally, They formed a loosely connected Midwest Conference according to their Directory it is named "Midwest Conference Mennonite", according to other sources like obituaries it is called "Old Order Midwest Mennonite Conference".
+This split affected Missouri, Kentucky, New York and Indiana, (and Iowa to a very small part) where bishops, preachers and deacons left the Wenger Mennonites with a big amount of laity, but still (a sometimes high-numbered) minority locally, They formed a loosely connected Midwest Conference according to their Directory it is named "Midwest Conference Mennonite", according to other sources like obituaries it is called "Old Order Midwest Mennonite Conference".

 In 2016 already some problems were made public when a bishop of Missouri added some pages to the annual printing of Calendars and later this edition had to be destroyed and a second printing was distributed to the laity (of course without these pages).
 He mentioned therein rulings which should be established in the next years, conservative rulings.
 Written by bishop Raymond Shirk, he later joined the Midwest side and organized it in his area.

-The split resulted in about 10% of the members leaving (more than 2500 members at that time) with higher percentages in the Mid Western settlements, like in Christian County, Kentucky about 30 % according to their latest settlement´s household map.
+The split resulted in about 10% (exactly 9.6 %) of the members leaving (current numbers: abt.
+1270 members, 2638 people for 2022) with higher percentages in the Mid Western settlements.
+In Missouri abt.
+29 % and Indiana abt.
+33 % left the Wenger Mennonite church, in New York 20 % and in Kentucky close to 25 % (although in Christian County up to 30 %).

-In contrast, in Pennsylvania there weren't even any ministers that left to join the Midwest Conference.
+In contrast, in Pennsylvania there weren't even any ministers that left to join the Midwest Conference and no members so far known.

 They had five bishops joining them.
 In 2021 they had 21 ministers of whom seven were ordained since the split.
 They also had 7 deacons who joined and in 2021 had 12 ordained deacons.
-There are several settlements with meeting houses in upstate New York, Missouri, Indiana, Illinois and Kentucky but also meetingplaces in Tennessee, Iowa.
-The numbers of member families in the late federal states is each under ten- The biggest percentage joining them were in New York and Missouri over 100 families each.
-Their current and first Directory of members however lists just abt.
-1270 members, it confirms the high percentages leaving in Missouri, New York and Indiana, Kentucky, but the ires a gap between reported 10 % nationwide and almost 5 % according to the Directory.
+There are several settlements with meeting houses in upstate New York, Missouri, Indiana, Illinois and Kentucky but also meeting places in Tennessee, Iowa.

 Parts of a Stauffer Mennonite current split-off (Arthur Martin movement) in Illinois joined them, these are abt.
 20 families in 2022.
 They exchange ministers with this group and are even present at ordinations.
 Current reports quote that the shifting of membership from the big Groffdale Mennonite church to the split-off group still grows.
 The OOMMC works together with the tractor-forbidding former Groffdale Mennonite group of Spencer, Tennessee.

 A sign of all these combined churches is that their settlements have the right for slightly changed local rulings, instead of the Groffdale Conference nationwide rulings.
 That means here and there are material items forbidden or permitted which are not forbidden or permitted elsewhere under the same conference "umbrella".
 It is understood the special settlement variations are accepted if moving in or out from and to another settlement.
 A nationwide sign of this movement is the agreement on the computer issue.